-Figure 4.4: Front view of the detector control unit (not in actual configuration).
+Figure 4.4: Front view of detector control unit.

 Pushing the power button on the front panel longer than 2 seconds will immediately halt the detector control unit.
 All image data on the detector control unit will be permanently lost.